 Ewe University by Dr Kristine Kelly

 Dr Kristine Kelly loves sharing everything about yarn, knitting projects and knitting tools.

-What We Love: Ewe University has fabulous reviews, interesting tutorials and Dr Kristine Kelly is very honest and open about sharing her life’s journey outside of knitting.
+I Love: Ewe University has fabulous reviews, interesting tutorials and Dr Kristine Kelly is honest and open about sharing her life’s journey outside of knitting.

 KnitBritish by Louise

 Louise made it her mission to explore British wools and knit with those.
 She knits, reviews and blogs on British Wool and promotes UK producers.